 Huanran Chen, Yinpeng Dong, Shitong Shao, Zhongkai Hao, Xiao Yang, Hang Su, Jun Zhu

-- Deriving the analytical form for the gradient of diffusion classifiers (without UNet Jacobian).
+• Deriving the analytical form of the gradient for diffusion classifiers (without the UNet Jacobian).

-- Deriving three Lipschitzness and robustness lower bound for these diffusion classifiers.
+• Deriving three Lipschitzness and robustness lower bounds for these diffusion classifiers.

 📝 Papers in “Optimization and Generalization”